 d. reduce the economic and emotional costs associated with the resolution of family disputes.

-4. Divorce Coaching is not a substitute for independent legal advice or therapy, and it is not appropriate for all spouses.
+4. Divorce Coaching is not a substitute for independent legal advice or therapy, and it is not appropriate for all individuals.

-5. Divorce Coaching helps spouses make informed decisions based on objective information while maintaining focus on their life goals.
+5. Divorce Coaching helps clients make informed decisions based on objective information while maintaining focus on their life goals.

 6. A Divorce Coach must be impartial and qualified by training, experience and temperament.

-7. A Divorce Coach must understand the role that culture and diversity play in the lives of the spouses and be able to identify and appropriately respond to families from diverse histories regardless of gender, age, culture, religion, immigration status or socio-economic status.
+7. A Divorce Coach must understand the role that culture and diversity play in the lives of clients and families and be able to identify and appropriately respond to families from diverse histories regardless of gender, age, culture, religion, immigration status or socio-economic status.